swiftlang/swift/docs/LibraryEvolution.rst

 This section describes the various changes that are safe to make when releasing a new version of a library, i.e. changes that will not break binary compatibility.
 They are organized by declaration type.

-Anything *not* listed in this document should be assumed unsafe.

 Top-Level Functions
 ~~~~~~~~~~~~~~~~~~~